ComScore

 • Why We Love It: lakes galore, miles of hiking, Southern California’s best ski resort

-OK, so this one is a slightly longer drive, but Mammoth Lakes is worth it with one of the best ski resorts in California, more than a hundred lakes in the area, and an ever-growing dining scene.
-Go kayaking or boating on Convict Lake, hike along the miles of available trails, learn fly fishing, or hit the slopes during the winter.
+This one is a five-hour drive, or a fast flight on Advanced Airlines from LAX-Hawthorne air field, located three miles from Los Angeles International Airport.
+Mammoth Lakes is worth it with one of the best ski resorts in California, more than a hundred lakes in the area, and an ever-growing dining scene.
+Hit the slopes now, and come spring, go kayaking or boating on Convict Lake, hike along the miles of available trails or learn fly fishing.
 There are also a number of beautiful vista points that can be reached without hiking.
-Dine out at Vulcania, an Italian-American restaurant in the Village recently opened by Michael and Bryan Voltaggio, and check out the tipples at Shelter Distilling or Mammoth Brewing Company.
+Dine out at Vulcania, an Italian-American restaurant in the Village opened by Michael and Bryan Voltaggio, and check out the beer at Shelter Distilling or Mammoth Brewing Company.

 purewow author